Collabor8Online/audit_trail/README.md

 ### Subscribing to events

-If you want to know when events happen, you can subscribe to the audit trail.
-It uses [plumbing](https://github.com/standard-procedure/plumbing) to publish a [pipe](https://github.com/standard-procedure/plumbing/blob/main/lib/plumbing/pipe.rb) that you can observe.
-You can then use a [filter](https://github.com/standard-procedure/plumbing/blob/main/lib/plumbing/filter.rb) so you are only notified about the events that you are interested in.
+If you want to know when events happen, you can observe to the audit trail.

+Observation uses [plumbing](https://github.com/standard-procedure/plumbing) to publish a [pipe](https://github.com/standard-procedure/plumbing/blob/main/lib/plumbing/pipe.rb) that can have observers attached.

+The notifications that you observe will have a `type` property that is the event's name, ending with ":started", ":completed" or ":failed".
+The `data` property will be the `AuditTrail::Event`. itself.
+This means you can use a [filter](https://github.com/standard-procedure/plumbing/blob/main/lib/plumbing/filter.rb) to observe only the events you are interested in, then use the event object itself to decide how you are going to react.

 ```ruby
 # Filter out all events except "document" events that have completed successfully